idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 to tell the person that this is the solution
 ...
-I guess that's maybe the key difference between the people who are coming and saying "right, I really want to learn here", although that has a place as well in distributed teams in that ... what you kind of want to do is not have a situation where
+I guess that's maybe the key difference between the people who are coming and saying "Right, I really want to learn here", although that has a place as well in distributed teams in that ... what you kind of want to do is not have a situation where